 To that end, the Brain Building Together exhibit provides opportunities for adults to connect with their young children as they play.
 There’s a space for crawlers; a climbing structure for walkers; a story-sharing area; and a messy sensory zone, as well as a quiet area for respite and feeding.
 When we bring together caregivers’ knowledge about their own children and simple, science-based practices, our hope is that we can spark the powerful brain building moments so important for healthy development.

 The early years are truly a special time.
 Not only do brain researchers tell us that an enormous amount of learning happens in the first five years of life, but I love how you can actually see this learning happening in the faces of young children.
-Giggles, wonderment, and puzzled expressions are all part of our early learning philosophy at the museums.
+Giggles, wonderment, and puzzled expressions are all part of our early learning philosophy at the museum.
 As the Director of Early Childhood Education, I’m currently working to create new exhibit spaces and family programs that inspire playful learning for our youngest visitors and their caregivers.
 We are here to serve visitors of all abilities and backgrounds, and it gives me great joy to help create an inclusive museum experience for all.

 We firmly believe in the fundamental value of play for children—and families—to support emotional, developmental, and social health and well-being.
 This blog will explore why play matters, and touch on all aspects of our work to encourage play and support early STEAM learning.